hall-lab/extract_sv_reads/README.md

 ### Build the program

-`extract_sv_reads` does not support in-source builds.
+`extract-sv-reads` does not support in-source builds.
 So create a subdirectory, enter it, build, and run tests:

 ```
 mkdir extract_sv_reads/build